-- While appointing to positions, the candidate’s professionalism should be taken into account.
+- While appointing to the positions the candidate’s professionalism shall be taken into account.

-- The positions of the international officials are quota.
-The State nominating the Secretary General is determined on the basis of a rotation principle.
+- The positions of international officials are quota.
+The State representing the candidate of the Secretary-General shall be determined on the basis of the principle of rotation.

 - While appointing the international officials to the positions, the following procedure shall be applied:

-- the Secretariat informs sending countries one year before the expiration of the term of assignment of their representatives;
+- the Secretariat informs the contributing countries one year before the end of their tenure;

-- the GUAM states nominate candidates for positions in accordance with the approved quotas;
+- the GUAM states submit candidatures for posts in accordance with the approved quotas;

-- the appointment of candidates for the positions of coordinators of the Secretariat’s programs and the extension of their tenure takes place with the consent of all GUAM Member States;
+- the appointment of candidates for the posts of coordinators of the Secretariat’s programs and the extension of their terms of office takes place with the consent of all Member States of GUAM;

-- the Secretary General is appointed by the CMFA decision.
+- the Secretary General appointed by the CMFA Decision.

-- While appointing the administrative-technical employees, the following procedure shall be applied:
+- While appointing the employees, the following procedure shall be applied:

 - the Secretary General shall announce the competition on the vacancies;